-or the assertion of $\overline{\mathtt{TRST}}$.
-Asserting the correct sequence on the \mathtt{TMS} pin allows the JTAG module to shift in new instructions, shift in data, or idle during extended testing sequences.
+or the assertion of $\overline{\text{TRST}}$ .
+Asserting the correct sequence on the TMS pin allows the JTAG module to shift in new instructions, shift in data, or idle during extended testing sequences.
 For detailed information on the function of the TAP controller and the operations that occur in each state, please refer to IEEE Standard 1149.1.